yujiri.xyz

 - the ciphertext of the message itself

-6. Once it receives such a payload for each key, the server sends an arbitrary 1-byte receipt to indicate delivery was successful.
+8. Once the server receives such a payload for each key it gave you, it sends an arbitrary 1-byte receipt to indicate delivery was successful.

 Receiving messages